jwuphysics/assembly-vs-environment/README.md

+# Assembly versus Environment
-# Comparing halo assembly history against environment: which is more important for predicting galaxy properties?
+Is halo assembly history or environment more important for learning galaxy properties?

 ## Data